zhenxuantan/tp/docs/UserGuide.md

 #### Viewing help : `help`

-Shows a window that allows users to copy the website link to access the user guide in cases when error messages are still insufficient for user.
+Shows a window that allows you to copy the website link to access the user guide in cases when error messages are still insufficient.

 ![help message](images/helpMessage.png)